nightshade4235/projects/everfall.md

 description: "The home page for my own text editor."
 ---

-# *Everfall : A text editor based on Vim and Neovim, but the only difference is its made by me :)))*
+# *Everfall — A Fast, Minimal CLI Text Editor*

 **Authors:** Joel Mathew (Nightshade).
 **Date:** December 2025

 ---

-Same commads as vim
+Everfall is a lightweight command-line text editor designed for speed, scriptability, and a clean workflow.
+Inspired by Neovim’s philosophy but built from scratch, Everfall keeps things simple while still offering powerful editing features and a flexible command-based interface.

 <style>
   .link-container {